 - Overdose deaths

 Benzos can be difficult to quit because of their high dependency.
-Due to the withdrawal symptoms above, it’s best to received a medically supervised detox at a drug rehabilitation center that includes medical doctors, nurses, psychiatrists and therapists.
+Due to the withdrawal symptoms above, it’s best to attend a medically supervised detox program at a drug detox center that includes medical doctors, nurses, psychiatrists, and therapists.

-At Summit Detox, we help our clients detox from benzos in a medically safe environment.
+At Summit Detox, we help our patients detox from benzos in a medically safe environment.
 With a compassionate, experienced team of medical doctors, registered nurses, and addiction professionals, we will create an individualized treatment program to fit your needs.
 We are committed to helping you or your loved one complete the benzo detox process and begin the road to recovery.
+Other detox programs that go hand-in-hand with benzo addiction include:

-We understand the challenges you may be facing and aim to not only help you detox from benzos, but also teach you about addiction so you can thrive in your addiction recovery.
-The journey to recovery begins at Summit Detox.
-If you or your loved one is struggling with benzo addiction, call Summit Detox today at (888) 995-5265.
+When you’re considering benzo addiction and detox, we understand the challenges you may be facing and aim to not only help you detox from benzos, but also teach you about addiction so you can thrive in your addiction recovery.
+The journey to recovery begins the moment you contact Summit Detox.
+If you or your loved one is struggling with benzo addiction, call Summit Detox today at 866.341.0638.